zsjwenrou/hello-world/README.md

 # hello-world
-just a demo for a  new github user
+just a demo of a  new github user